 • low hemoglobin;

-• endocrine system diseases, in particular - diabetes mellitus;
+• diseases of the endocrine system, in particular diabetes mellitus;

 • poisoning;